LADI/appman-vala/README.md

 ===============

 Appman is a library (single-threaded) written in Vala to manage the applications installed on a Linux system.
 Infact, its name means Application Manager (Appman).
 You could use this library to write your application launchers.
+An example is [RapidLauncher](https://github.com/echo-devim/RapidLauncher).
 The library comes from Rocket-Launcher but I made some changes to make it better.
 Look at the [structure] (https://github.com/echo-devim/RapidLauncher/blob/master/STRUCTURE.md).

 ### Version